In this article:

 - a brief, written summary of your case

 - a list of questions for the attorney;

 - a pen/pencil for notes;

-- copies of any notices you have received.
+- copies of any notices or other relevant paperwork you have received.

 In addition to any unanswered questions from your telephone calls, ask the following questions: